Yaesu FTDX10 deep-dive review

 Reset to factory in the middle of QSO – it happens that the radio resets itself to a factory setting in the middle of a QSO while transmitting.
 It happened to me twice in the past 10 months.

 FT8 harmonics – there is a significant number of users experiencing harmonics on FT8, me included.
-An extended conversation in GroupsIO has not resulted in any improvements even though the output audio from the PC was analysed, power reduced, USB and all other cables saturated with the ferrite rings and clip-on beads, radio settings changed to all possible variations and what not.
+An extended conversation in GroupsIO has not resulted in any improvements even though the output audio from the PC was analysed, power reduced, USB and all other cables fully clad with ferrite rings and clip-on beads, radio settings changed to all possible variations and what not.
 We suspect that this might be coming from the in-built sound card or some other internal component.

 Here is what transmitted FT8 signal looks like on my radio.